riverluara/love-peace/README.md

 Workspace Name: 2181-igme-601-TeamE

 #### Channels
-#contact_info: contact information of all the devs working on the project
+- #contact_info: contact information of all the devs working on the project
-#general: general conversation regarding the project
+- #general: general conversation regarding the project
-#github_repo: connection to the git repo
+- #github_repo: connection to the git repo
-#random: anything unrelated to the project
+- #random: anything unrelated to the project
-#virtual_standups: provides weekly check-ins from all devs
+- #virtual_standups: provides weekly check-ins from all devs
-#when2meet: set meeting times outside of class
+- #when2meet: set meeting times outside of class

 ### Meeting Times
-*Meeting Time:* Mondays 1pm (1:15pm) - 2pm in _Golisano 2000_
+Meeting Time: Mondays 1pm (1:15pm) - 2pm in _Golisano 2000_

 ### Trello
 This project will use Trello for sprint planning and to track user story status.

-*Once your group has a Trello team/board, add a link to it here.*
+Link: ...

 ## Repository Overview